Mektrode/cCloud/README.md

 - Forum (coming soon)

 To Setup:-
-- Install Jade, Express and Socket I.O Modules from node npm into the project folder.
+- Install Jade, Express and Socket.io Modules using npm install into the project folder.
-- Install nodemon for better dev enviroment.
+- Install nodemon for better developing enviroment.
 - Kickstart the server using cmd (projectfolder/nodemon server.js)

 Have fun!